POLICY BRIEF: Defining climate compatible development

 Climate change and responses to it are changing patterns of innovation, trade, production, population distribution and risk in complex ways.
 This is creating a new development landscape for policy makers, who need to nurture and sustain economic growth and social development in the face of multiple threats and uncertainties while also cutting emissions or keeping them low.

-This is why Climate Compatible Development emphasizes climate strategies that embrace development goals and development strategies that integrate the threats and opportunities of a changing climate.
+This brief, Defining climate compatible development, explains how climate strategies that embrace development goals and development strategies integrate the threats and opportunities of a changing climate.
 As a result, it heralds a new generation of development processes that safeguard development from climate impacts (climate resilient development) and reduce or keep emissions low without compromising development goals (low emissions development), going beyond the traditional separation of adaptation, mitigation and development strategies.

 Climate compatible development goes one step further by asking policy makers to consider ‘triple win’ strategies that result in low emissions, build resilience and promote development simultaneously.